Jump to navigation

 Interested students should apply for graduate study through an individual affiliated department, not through the program.

-The program sponsors a lecture series and organizes special events such as short-term visits by eminent medievalists and one or two conferences a year.
-It also supports an interdisciplinary graduate colloquium and an annual conference arranged by graduate students.
+The program sponsors a lecture series and organizes special events such as short-term visits by eminent medievalists as well as co-sponsoring one or two conferences a year.
+It also supports a medieval Latin reading group, an annual conference arranged by graduate students, a sponsored session at the International Medieval Congress in Kalamazoo, and participation in the annual IUDC medieval colloquium in New York.

 Sara S. Poor